Stroke Podcast Episode 30 – Donna Bouten is a carer for her partner and recently experienced a blood clot stroke that she is recovering well from.

 If you like hearing more episodes of stroke recovery check out the great interview with Antonio Iannella who is recovering from a brain stem stroke.

-The Transit Lounge Podcast moving you through life’s transit lounge and helping you go from where you are to where you’d rather be.
+Recovery After Stroke Podcast helps you go from where you are to where you’d rather be.

-Well good day everybody and welcome to another episode of the transit lounge podcast.
+Well, good day everybody and welcome to another episode of the Recovery After Stroke podcast.
 My guest today is Donna Bouten.
 Donna Bouten is a carer for her partner and recently experienced a blood clot stroke that she’s recovering well from.
 Donna contacted me after she came across a Facebook post that I did some time ago on neuroplasticity.
 And it was an episode that I recorded with Dr. Michael Merzenich the father of neuroplasticity.

-So if you’re finding yourself in that situation, stop worrying, and head to the transitloungepodcast.com where you can download a guide that will help you.
+So if you’re finding yourself in that situation, stop worrying, and head to https://recoveryafterstroke.com/ where you can download a guide that will help you.
 It’s called seven questions to ask your doctor after a stroke.
-These seven questions are the ones that I wished I had asked when I had my stroke because they not only helped me I understand my condition.
+These seven questions are the ones that I wished I had asked when I had my stroke because they not only helped me understand my condition.

-Well, last November, I went in for a I short procedure into colic hospital to have a marina inserted.
-And three days later, I woke up at five o’clock, about five o’clock in the morning with I opened the door to head to the loo, and everything was sort of wasn’t straight, everything was crooked.
+Well, last November, I went in for a short procedure at a colic hospital to have a marina inserted.
+And three days later, I woke up at five o’clock, about five o’clock in the morning and I opened the door to head to the loo, and everything was sort of wasn’t straight, everything was crooked.
 Everything was wavy.
 That’s the only way I can explain it.
 And I felt very dizzy and felt like I was going to fall over.
 So if I close my eyes, it was fine.

-We didn’t get an ambulance and next thing they were offering doing tests and I had an MRI and a CAT scan.
+We didn’t get an ambulance and the next thing they were offering doing tests I had an MRI and a CAT scan.
 And next thing I discovered I had a clot in the main artery that was at the base of where the two arteries that go to the brain, the carotid.
-Yeah, so part of it and broken off and had affected the back of my brain.
+Yeah, so part of it broke off and affected the back of my brain.
 And the other part that broke off and get my right arm hits a finger it had no it blocked the blood flow to my finger.